 Q: How long should I keep the records?

 A: Records should be kept for four years.

 Q: Is an employee who is on EFMLA leave counted in the FTE calculation?

 A: The current understanding is that their hours paid under EFMLA would be counted in the FTE calculation.
 However, the dollars paid to them under the EFMLA would not get counted towards your total wage base paid because you’re getting credits back for that EFMLA pay.

 Q: If an employee works 45 hours in one week, are they counted as 1.5 FTEs?

 A: Anyone who works 30 or more hours counts as one FTE, regardless of how many hours they worked beyond 30 hours.

 If you have questions that have not been answered here or on the IRS Q&A (here), contact your legal counsel.
-Visit our COVID-19 Resources Page for the latest news on legislation and assistance for businesses.

 This content was created during a snapshot in time and should be relied upon as such.
 Legislation and guidance continue to change as we progress through the current fluid environment and the information may not be applicable at a later date.
 All content and materials are for general information purposes only.
 If you have questions regarding your specific situation, please contact us.